 A good rule of thumb once decorating a child’s room is to figure out whether or not they like certain cartoon characters, superheroes or their favourite TV shows, toys or video games.
 This is often the choice between decorating their area with, say, Octonauts posters, a favourite picture of themselves, family or friends blown up to poster size and split into a cool fine art.
 The blown up pic plan is extremely cheap and can be applied to any of their favourite sports, animals or places they visit.
 With popular culture, posters can be low-cost, and it costs very little to match the surrounding colours to the posters and decor.
 Spiderman red, Thomas the Tank blue, Peppa Pig pink– there’s virtually no interest that can’t be turned into the theme of a child’s area with a little little bit of imagination.

 One of the fun things with being a child (that sadly doesn’t happen as much as it should in later life) is themed furniture, particularly beds.
 Do your kid like cars?
 If they do, perhaps he or she would really like a race car bed with matching side table.
-The Bianca bunk bed is a solid pine bunk bed in ivory finish with attached four step ladder.
+Many of our bunk beds are solid pine with attached step ladders.
 A stylish bunk with a high level of durability will light up any child’s room.
-Perhaps they’d like one of the kids bunks and beds like a sleeper with pull out desk, shelves and play tent, tent available in blue or pink.
-Kids beds should be both practical and fun…and you’ll tell them that it helps restrain incoming monsters!
+Perhaps they’d like one of the kids bunks and beds like a sleeper with pull-out desk, shelves and play tent, tents are available in blue, pink and other colours.
+Kids beds should be both practical and fun…and you’ll tell them that it helps stop incoming monsters!

 Be sure to contact the friendly and professional staff at Hanley’s Furniture where we will be happy to answer any questions you have.